maccymg/Project-3/README.md

  - Express was used to provide the basic features for developing a web app in Node.js.

- - React was used to handle the client-side Javascript famework making it easier for muli page applications.
+ - React was used to handle the client-side Javascript framework making it easier for multi page applications.

  - Node was used to execute JavaScript outside of the browser on the server side.